autostructure/docs/puppet/blogs/secure_windows_june.md

 }
 ```

-The above code is all you need to reach full compliance.
+The above code is all you need to reach compliance with 90% of Windows Server STIG vulnerabilities.
 Separate hardening rules will be applied for standalone servers, member servers, and domain controllers.
 You do not need to put any extra logic into your base profile for these server types, our module does the heavy lifting for you.

 ## No-op Mode